Facts and Studies

 How many private schools are there in the United States?
 How many students attend them?
 What's the average tuition?
 These are just a few of the frequently asked questions we get at CAPE.
 Here are some answers.
 (Unless otherwise noted, all data are from the National Center for Education Statistics.)

 There are 34,576 private schools in the United States, serving 5.7 million PK-12 students.
 Private schools account for 25 percent of the nation's schools and enroll 10 percent of all PK-12 students.

 Most private school students (78 percent) attend religiously-affiliated schools (see table 2 of the PSS Report).
 And most private schools are small: 87 percent have fewer than 300 students (see table 1 of the PSS Report).

 |All Levels||Elementary||Secondary||K-12 Schools|

 Where do the children of the wealthy go to school?
-In February 2011, the U.S. Census Bureau released data on the social and economic characteristics of students enrolled in the nation’s schools during the month of October 2009.
-It turns out that of the 8.5 million families with children in grades K-12 with annual incomes of $75,000 or more (the highest income bracket measured), 85 percent have children only in public schools and 12 percent have children only in private schools.
-(Three percent have children in both types of schools.)
+The U.S. Census Bureau has data on the social and economic characteristics of students enrolled in the nation’s schools during the month of October 2018.
+It turns out that of the 10.9 million families with children in grades K-12 with annual incomes of $75,000 or more (the highest income bracket measured), 87 percent have children only in public schools and 11 percent have children only in private schools.
+(Two percent have children in both types of schools.)

 In March 2000, the National Center for Education Statistics issued a report entitled Service-Learning and Community Service Among 6th- Through 12th-Grade Students in the United States.
 According to the report, "Involving America's students in community service activities is one of the objectives established under the third National Education Goal for the year 2000,which seeks to prepare students for responsible citizenship."